 Upon receiving notice that the application has been allowed, the registration fees must be paid within two months to obtain the certificate of registration and secure its publication in the Trademark Gazette.
 In addition, following publication, there is a three-month period in which to register oppositions.

 A trademark shall not be registered if it is identical or similar to another person's earlier-used trademark and if it is to be applied to goods or services identical or similar to those to which the earlier-used trademark is applied; and if the applicant is aware of the existence of the earlier-used trademark because of contractual, regional or business connections or any other relationship with the owner of the earlier-used trademark, and files the application for registration with intent to imitate the earlier-used trademark.
 This rule, however, does not apply if the owner of the earlier-used trademark consents to the registration application.

-A registered trademark shall not entitle the proprietor to prohibit a third party from using bona fide an identical or similar trademark on goods or services identical with or similar to those for which the registered trademark is protected if the third party had already been a user prior to the filing date of the registered trademark, but the third party's use should be limited to the original goods or services used by the third party.
+A registered trademark shall not entitle the proprietor to prohibit a third party from using bona fide an identical or similar trademark on goods or services identical or similar to those for which the registered trademark is protected if the third party had already been a user prior to the filing date of the registered trademark, but the third party's use should be limited to the original goods or services used by the third party.
 In addition, the owner of the registered trademark is entitled to request the party who uses the trademark to add an appropriate and distinguishing indication.

 iii Inter partes proceedings